OmniFall: From Staged Through Synthetic to Wild, A Unified Multi-Domain Dataset for Robust Fall Detection: Introduction

 \section{Introduction}

-Falls remain a leading cause of fatal and non-fatal injury in older adults, claiming about 684,000 lives globally and sending more than 37 million people to medical care each year~\cite{WHO2021Falls}.
-Preventing death hinges less on detecting the fall itself and more on recognizing the sustained \emph{fallen state}—when a person remains on the ground unable to summon help.
-Prolonged "long-lie" episodes increase one-year mortality significantly~\cite{tinetti1993predictors,fleming2008inability}, underscoring the importance of rapid detection.
+Falls remain a leading cause of fatal and non-fatal injury in older adults, claiming about 684,000 lives globally and sending more than 37 million people to medical care, yearly~\cite{WHO2021Falls}.
+Preventing death hinges on detecting such falls, but even more so on recognizing the sustained \emph{fallen state}, when a person remains on the ground unable to summon help.
+"Long-lie" episodes increase one-year mortality significantly~\cite{tinetti1993predictors,fleming2008inability}.
+Beyond elderly care, falls pose risks in workplaces, public spaces, and during recreational activities, often under diverse, uncontrolled conditions that static indoor datasets cannot represent.